Article

 • If an apprentice moves to a different apprenticeship in a different NHS employing organisation, it will be for the new employer to determine eligibility for pay preservation, in line with section 1.25 of the TCS handbook.

-FAQs for employees:
+FAQs for staff:

-• If you were previously working in an NHS role (in this or another NHS organisation) and on commencement of your apprenticeship your basic pay was point preserved (For instance, your basic pay when you commenced an apprenticeship, remained the same), then you do not need to take any action in respect of the changes.
+• If you were previously working in an NHS role (in this or another NHS organisation) and on commencement of your apprenticeship your basic pay was point preserved (i.e. your basic pay when you commenced an apprenticeship, remained the same), then you do not need to take any action in respect of the changes.

 If you were previously working in an NHS role and on commencement of your apprenticeship your basic pay was reduced, then your basic pay may need to be adjusted if you are eligible.
 To be eligible you must be on a formal apprenticeship scheme and be training for a role where the pay band is the same or higher than your previous post.

 If you meet the eligibility criteria your basic pay should be returned to the pay step point you would have received if you had remained in your previous role.
 This will include any pay steps you should have received.
-This change will only be effective from 1st July 2024 and back pay will not be payable.
+This change will only be effective from 1 July 2024 and back pay will not be payable.
 Please look out for communications from your employer about how this will be managed and whether you need to apply.
-If you do not hear anything following July 1st please contact your local Trade Union representative or HR team.
+If you do not hear anything following July 1 please contact your local Trade Union representative or HR team.

 • The addition of section 1.25 and 1.26, annex 30 will cover all apprenticeships which have an agreed apprenticeship standard as published by the Institute for Apprenticeships and Technical Education (IFATE).
 This requires the apprenticeship to be in paid employment which includes at least six hours per week off-the-job training, paid holiday leave, hands on experience in the role and a formal assessment which leads to a nationally recognised qualification.
 If you are in any doubt, please contact your HR or apprenticeship team.